 Overview

 Lok Sewa Aayog (लोक सेवा आयोग - Public Service Commission -PSC) was established in 1951 AD (2008) as a government employment recruitment institution in Nepal.
-The central office of Lok Sewa Aayog is located in Anamnagar, Kathmandu, Nepal.
-The official website of Loksewa psc.gov.np. and Loksewa Online Application links psconline.psc.gov.np
+Its central office is located in Anamnagar, Kathmandu.
+The official website of Loksewa is psc.gov.np. and Loksewa Online Application links psconline.psc.gov.np

 Formation:

-According to the provisions of the constitution, there will be only 5 officers including the chairman, since there were more officers working in the Commission before this constitution came into effect, the appointment of the previous seven officers has been provided by clause (3) of Article 301 of the Constitution of Nepal.
+According to the constitution's provisions, there will be only 5 officers, including the chairman.
+Since more officers were working in the Commission before this constitution came into effect, clause (3) of Article 301 of the Constitution of Nepal provides for appointing the previous seven officers.

 Functions, Duties, and Rights:

-Article 243 of the Constitution of Nepal stipulates that it is the duty of the Public Service Commission to conduct examinations to select suitable candidates for appointment to civil service positions.
-In the said article, it is clarified that "civil service post" means soldier or Nepal Police or Armed Police Force, the service post of Nepal's employees and not the post of civil service, except for other service posts prescribed under the Act, it has been clarified that all other service posts of the Government of Nepal are included.
+Article 243 of the Constitution of Nepal stipulates that the Public Service Commission must conduct examinations to select suitable candidates for appointment to civil service positions.
+The said article clarifies that "civil service post" means soldier, Nepal Police, or Armed Police Force, the service post of Nepal's employees, and not the post of civil service, except for other service posts prescribed under the Act.
+It has been clarified that all other service posts of the Government of Nepal are included.

-In addition to civil service posts, there is a provision that the Public Service Commission will be responsible for conducting the written examination for the posts of the Nepal Army, Nepal Police, Armed Police Force, Nepal, other federal government services, and organized organizations.
+In addition to civil service posts, the Public Service Commission is provisionally responsible for conducting the written examination for the posts of the Nepal Army, Nepal Police, Armed Police Force, Nepal, other federal government services, and organized organizations.

 In addition to the above duties and responsibilities, there is a provision to consult the Public Service Commission on the following subjects:

-• Eligibility of the candidate on transfer or promotion from one type of federal civil service post to another type of federal civil service post or from other government services to the federal civil service or on transfer or transfer from a state civil service post to a federal civil service post or from a federal civil service post to a state civil service post.
+Eligibility of the candidate on transfer or promotion from one type of federal civil service post to a different kind of federal civil service post or from other government services to the federal civil service or on transfer or transfer from a state civil service post to a federal civil service post or from a federal civil service post to a state civil service post.
 On the subject;

 Candidate Selection Process: